 Fault Required for Defamation

-One of the more difficult issues in a defamation case focuses on whether the defendant is at fault for publishing defamatory comments.
-Common law rules created strict liability on the part of the defendant, meaning that a defendant could be liable for defamation merely for publishing a false statement, even if the defendant was not aware that the statement was false.
+A defamation case focuses on whether the defendant is at fault for publishing defamatory statements.
+Common law rules, or rules created through judicial history, created strict liability on the part of the defendant.
+This meant that a defendant could be liable in a civil lawsuit for defamation merely for publishing a false statement.
+This was the case even if the defendant was not aware that the statement was false.

 Common Law Rules

 Under common law, a defamation lawsuit plaintiff only needed to prove that a statement was defamatory.
 The court then presumed that a false statement of fact existed.
 The rules did not require that the defendant know that the statement was false or defamatory in nature.
 The only requirement was that the defendant must have intentionally or negligently published the information.

 Defamation of character goes beyond a plaintiff's reputation as a private figure.
 In New York Times v.
 Sullivan, the Supreme Court recognized that strict liability rules in defamation cases could lead to undesirable results.
 This was especially true in defamation actions involving members of the press reporting on the activities of public officials.